A brief guide to the Coronavirus Job Retention Scheme, what it means for the events industry and event staff, and who is eligible for furlough.

 – the average monthly earnings from the 2019-20 tax year; or

-– if they have been employed less than a year, an average of their monthly earnings since they started work (or pro-rata earnings if they only started work in February).
+– If employees have worked for less than a year, employers calculate their pay using the average of their monthly earnings since they started (or pro-rata earnings if they began in February).

-Although, in not such good news for flexible workers, the government has stated that furloughed employees can be paid the lower of 80% of salary or £2,500, even if it brings them below the National Minimum Wage.
+The government also states that employers can pay furloughed employees the lower of 80% of their salary or £2,500, even if this amount falls below the National Minimum Wage.

 How long will JRS operate for?

 So far the Chancellor has said the temporary scheme which will run for at least three months from 1 March 2020 until the end of May.
-Although it is said he will extend the scheme for longer if necessary.
+People say he will extend the scheme for longer if necessary.

 How to Furlough Event Staff

-The government has confirmed that any decision must be discussed with staff and any changes made “by agreement.”
+The government confirms that employers must discuss any decision with staff and make any changes “by agreement.”

 ***Additional information from 20th April 2020.
 Taken from guidance from Mayer Brown:

-• Further guidance has been provided on the information to be provided by employers if they wish to make a claim for the grant.
-If employers are furloughing fewer than 100 staff they will be asked to enter details of each employee being claimed directly into the system to include details such as name, national insurance number, claim period, claim amount etc. If there are more than 100 staff being furloughed then this is to be provided by a file with the information rather than input directly into the system.
+- Further guidance has been provided on the information to be provided by employers if they wish to make a claim for the grant.
+If employers furlough fewer than 100 staff, HMRC will ask them to enter details of each employee directly into the system, including information such as name, national insurance number, claim period, and claim amount.
+If employers furlough more than 100 staff, they will need to provide this information in a file rather than inputting it directly into the system.

-• The Guidance Note requests employers to keep employees fully up-to-date on the claims being made on their behalf.
+- The Guidance Note requests employers to keep employees fully up-to-date on the claims being made on their behalf.
 HMRC is not providing employees with details of claims made on their behalf.
-This is presumably mostly of importance where employers have furloughed people on the basis that they accepted they would only get paid when the furlough grant monies came through from the Government.Otherwise the employer remains on the hook to make the salary payments due during the furlough period irrespective of whether it is in funds for the period in question.
+This primarily concerns employers who furloughed people, understanding that they would only pay them once the furlough grant money arrived from the government.
+Otherwise, the employer is still responsible for making salary payments during the furlough period, regardless of whether they have the necessary funds at that time.

 Is there a minimum furlough period?

-The government has stated that the minimum length an employee can be furloughed for is three weeks.
+The government states that employees must be furloughed for a minimum of three weeks.

 Does JRS apply to people on sick leave or self-isolation?

-In short, no. Anyone who is off sick, or who is self-isolating in accordance with government guidance, should be paid statutory sick pay, or enhanced sick pay if provided for by their contractual terms.
+In short, no. Employers must pay statutory sick pay to anyone who is off sick or self-isolating according to government guidance, or enhanced sick pay if their contractual terms provide for it.
 Government guidance is that anyone who lives in the same household as someone with symptoms of coronavirus must remain at home for 14 days.
 This means that it is not possible to use the JRS to “top up” statutory sick pay, or to claim support when paying enhanced sick pay.

-However, once someone is no longer off sick or no longer required to self-isolate, they can be furloughed.
+However, once someone is no longer off sick or required to self-isolate, the employer can furlough them.

 What if your staff are self-employed?

 As mentioned above, the self-employed are being covered under a separate scheme.
 Similar to furlough this scheme will allow self-employed staff to claim a taxable grant worth 80% of their trading profits up to a maximum of £2,500 per month for the next 3 months.
-This may be extended if needed.
+They may extend this if needed.

 You can apply if you’re a self-employed individual or a member of a partnership and you: